-No additional information specifically needs to be discussed in these findings as of the date of this report.
+The developer has contemplated adding cisterns to supplement low-yield wells if necessary to meet DEQ standards.
+With the contemplation of this within the subdivision application, it is considered to be allowed without further review if DEQ review determines that cisterns are necessary.
+This does not authorize the use of shared wells or an on-site public water supply for this subdivision.
 The Board of County Commissioners has the authority to consider and weigh any additional information authorized by law making its decision to approve, conditionally approve, or deny a proposed subdivision.

-Conclusion 21: The Board of County Commissioners has the authority to consider and weigh any additional information authorized by law making its decision to approve, conditionally approve, or deny a proposed subdivision.
+Conclusion 22: The Board of County Commissioners has the authority to consider and weigh any additional information authorized by law making its decision to approve, conditionally approve, or deny a proposed subdivision.
 If additional information is found and considered, these findings and this conclusion will be modified as appropriate based on what occurs at the public hearing.